 - Insufficient shoe penetration

 If you play multiple-deck games, you should never bother with tables where the dealer does not give you a deep enough penetration.
-Avoid games where the cut-card penetration is 50% or less as you will only be wasting your time and money.
-You need a combination of friendly enough rules and a shoe penetration of at least 75% to count multi-deck games efficiently.
+Avoid games where the cut-card penetration is 50% or less, as you will only be wasting your time and money.
+You need a combination of sufficiently friendly rules and a shoe penetration of at least 75% to count multi-deck games efficiently.

 Mistake #4 – Confusing True Count with Running Count